SymoHTL/MudBlazor-Template/README.md

 Setup:
 ```
-Just clone the repository and you Should be good to go!
+Just clone the repository and you should be good to go!
+Or
+Use this as a template and create a new repository!
 ```

 [Licensing](/LICENSE.md)